 White-Faced Cockatiels like to climb and play.
 Taking care of them includes providing lots of bird toys and exercise.
 You can give some toys in the cage to keep them stimulated.
 Also, give them some time outside the cage to exercise.

 In addition, as social birds, they need companionship.
 If you are rarely at home, it’s best to get a second bird to keep your pet company.
 Otherwise, if left alone, they can be very destructive to items in your house.

 Common Health Problems

 This bird species is typically hardy, healthy, and easy to maintain.
 However, like all pet birds, they suffer from some potential health problems.
 In order to take care of your cockatiel properly, it is good to know what signs of illness to look out for.
-Most symptoms manifest on the feathers, droppings, and wings.
+Most signs manifest in the feathers, droppings, and wings.

 Diet and Nutrition

-Baby White-Faced cockatiels require to be fed every couple of hours; otherwise, they’ll start been vocal when asking for food.
+Baby White-Faced Cockatiels require feeding every couple of hours; otherwise, they’ll start being vocal when asking for food.

 A healthy bird diet consists of various seeds, nuts, sprouts, fruits, vegetables, and commercial pellets.
 These cockatiels enjoy eating seeds; however, you should ensure that they are not high-fat because they can lead to obesity and fatty liver disorder.